gitrust/scpinfo/README.md

 # SCP-ECG Support

-Currently following SCP section can be read with this tool
+Currently following SCP sections can be read with this tool

 - Section0
 - Section1